Skateboarders roam, restaurateurs fret as coronavirus fears clear New York after dark

 By Jonathan Allen, Gabriella Borter and Leela de Kretser

-NEW YORK, March 19 (Reuters) - It still looked like New York City, but wasn't quite.
+NEW YORK (Reuters) - It still looked like New York City, but wasn't quite.

 It was not odd to see teenaged boys in hoodies burring their skateboards in Brooklyn's Fort Greene Park, while joggers and dog-walkers milled about as the sun set on a mild March evening.
 But it was jarring to notice many of them sporting blue surgical masks, some finishing the look with latex gloves, as if they had come straight from the operating theater.